MeanyLodge/History/docs/Pack-Rat.md

 The Thiokol (Pack Rat) transmission was rebuilt. <sup>[hr][]</sup>

+#### 2003

+This Thiokol snow tractor was scrounged up cheaply from BPA in 1977 for hill packing.
+It his now used as auxiliary transportation when [Tom Cat](Tom-Cat) is ailing or its load is too much.
+On ski lesson days it becomes "Munchkin Express" hauling kids up to their ski classes.
+A roller can be mounted on the rear for hill grooming.<sup>[75th][]</sup>

 #### around 2008

 Blew the differential and could not be replaced.
 Gave it away. --[Emilio Marasco](Emilio-Marasco) via email May 2020